ros2/ros2_documentation/source/Tutorials/Discovery-Server/Discovery-Server.rst

 In order to use this functionality, the discovery server can be configured using the `XML configuration for Participants <https://fast-dds.docs.eprosima.com/en/v2.1.0/fastdds/discovery/discovery_server.html#discovery-server>`__.
 It is also possible to configure the discovery server using the ``fastdds`` `tool <https://fast-dds.docs.eprosima.com/en/v2.1.0/fastddscli/cli/cli.html#discovery>`__ and an `environment variable <https://fast-dds.docs.eprosima.com/en/v2.1.0/fastdds/env_vars/env_vars.html>`__, which is the approach used in this tutorial.
-For a more detailed explanation about the configuration of the discovery server, visit `the discovery server documentation <https://fast-dds.docs.eprosima.com/en/v2.1.0/fastdds/discovery/discovery_server.html#discovery-server>`__.
+For a more detailed explanation about the configuration of the discovery server, visit `the Fast DDS Discovery Server documentation <https://fast-dds.docs.eprosima.com/en/v2.1.0/fastdds/discovery/discovery_server.html#discovery-server>`__.

 Prerequisites